How did these discussions begin?

 - Listening to the hearts of many of our full-time and non-staff leaders around the world and with much prayer, the April 2017 ICOC Spring Leadership Meetings in Dallas focused on Forward by Faith . . .
 ICOC 3.0

 - The Dallas meetings were so well-received the decision was made to invite the leadership of all 34 Regional Families of Churches to have similar discussions.
-All regions quickly arranged meetings and are providing input and feedback!
+All regions quickly arranged meetings and over 2,500 leaders around the world provided input and feedback!

 What are the goals of the ICOC 3.0 discussions?